SmartData-Polito/dpipot/README.md

-# SmartPot
+# DPIPot

-SmartPot orchestrates honeypot systems, steering traffic to diverse backends based on flexible rules.
-SmartPot includes:
+DPIPot orchestrates honeypot systems, steering traffic to diverse backends based on flexible rules.
+It includes:

 - Flexible steering of traffic to backend systems (built on top of `iptables` rules).
 - Layer4 Responder: a responder that opens TCP connections and saves the first packet with payload in each flow.